Analysis | Trump isn’t doing much to shore up his weaknesses at this convention

 When George Floyd was killed in Minneapolis in May while in police custody and his death was captured on video, there was a seismic shift in how Americans talked about racial injustice.

 Suddenly, it wasn’t just a “Black person problem.”
 White Americans embraced this cause, too.
 Polls showed Black Lives Matter protesters were supported by a majority of Americans, and a stunning 69 percent of Americans said in a Washington Post-Schar School poll that the killing of Floyd represents a broader problem in law enforcement.
-Numbers like that are one reason congressional Republicans made an effort to pass police reform legislation.
+Numbers such as those are one reason congressional Republicans made an effort to pass police reform legislation.

 Trump has always taken a different tack.
 He has sided with police unions over protesters, federal agents used chemical irritants to forcibly remove protesters near the White House before the president walked across the street for a photo op at a church, and he routinely conflates peaceful protests with violence.